emailtowebhook/email_to_webhook/README.md

-# 🚀 Email to Webhook Service
+# Open-Source Email to Webhook Service

 An open-source solution that seamlessly transforms incoming emails into webhook notifications.
 Perfect for automated workflows, real-time email processing, and integration with external services.